 In the UK, supermarkets have been at the forefront of this marketing technique with Tesco’s Clubcard programme being the biggest and most well-known scheme.
 However, brand loyalty is not just for the big players.

 Small businesses can develop their own loyalty schemes to keep customers coming back and these could include using your blog and or email marketing tools to keep in contact with your customers.
 Blog posts that offer the opportunity for rewards related to continued purchases can help to keep your customer sticky to your brand.

 So, there you go.

-6 reasons why blogging is still important for small businesses who cannot afford broadcast advertising.
-If you are interesting in reading more about why blogging is still important in 2020, why not check out this article: 11 Biggest Benefits of Blogging for Small Business Owners.
+6 reasons why blogging is still important for small businesses that cannot afford broadcast advertising.
+If you are interested in reading more about why blogging is still important in 2020, why not check out this article: 11 Biggest Benefits of Blogging for Small Business Owners.

 Why don’t small businesses blog then?

 The main reasons I have heard for not doing it are:

 - I don’t know what to write about